Qusai-Alnonah/Reading-Note/Class05.md

 The text
-we read that we can do alot of thing to text and we need it in all of page that we made it there are properties to control the chice of front of the text ,size ,weight ,style and spacing to make text prity and there is limited choice of fonts that you ca
+we read that we can do alot of thing to text and we need it in all of page that we made it there are properties to control the chice of front of the text ,size ,weight ,style and spacing to make text prity and there is limited choice of fonts that you can